skoolkid/skoolkit/sphinx/source/man/skool2asm.py.rst

   Apply safe substitutions (@ssub).

 -S, --start `ADDR`
-  Start converting at this address.
+  Start converting at this address. `ADDR` must be a decimal number, or a hexadecimal number prefixed by '0x'.

 -u, --upper
   Write the disassembly in upper case.